-The 403rd AFSB provides ASC and its materiel enterprise partners a forward presence to assist in managing sustainment maintenance and supply, and to assist theater maintenance activities in accomplishing field maintenance when required.
-The 403rd mission is to sustain U.S. Forces Korea, 8th U.S. Army and U.S. Forces Japan, and support the combatant commander's theater strategy.
-These missions include, but are not limited to: synchronizing the Life Cycle Management Commands' (LCMCs) forward and special repair activities support within theater; maintenance and distribution of Army Prepositioned Stocks (APS); materiel fielding; wartime planning support for reception, staging, onward movement and integration of AMC augmentation forces; infrastructure development to support AMC power projection capabilities; Logistics Assistance Program; Logistics Civil Augmentation

-Program; and the integration of acquisition, logistics and technology to support Soldier requirements.
+The 403rd AFSB provides Army Sustainment Command and its materiel enterprise partners a forward presence in managing sustainment maintenance and supply and to assist theater maintenance activities with field maintenance when required.
+The 403rd sustains U.S. Forces Korea, Eighth Army and U.S. Forces Japan and supports the combatant commanders' theater strategy.
+These missions include, but are not limited to: maintenance and distribution of Army Prepositioned Stocks (APS); materiel fielding; wartime planning support for reception, staging, onward movement and integration of AMC augmentation forces; infrastructure development to support AMC power projection capabilities; Logistics; Logistics Civil Augmentation Program; and the integration of acquisition, logistics and technology to support Soldier requirements.